Wiros9/book/docs/dev/translate/index.rst

 - :mod:`lino_cosi` : lino_cosi/lib/cosi/locale
 - etc.

 To edit these :xfile:`.po` files you can use either your preferred :doc:`text editor </dev/newbies/editor>` or a tool like Poedit_.
 We recommend the latter.
 On Debian you install it with :cmd:`apt-get install poedit`.

 .. _Poedit: http://www.poedit.net

 Adding support for a new language to translate
 ----------------------------------------------

-Before you can start translating to a language, you must check whether the repository has translation files for your language.
+Before you can start translating to a language, you must check whether the repository already has translation files for your language.

+If you want to translate to a language for which Lino does not yet have any translations,

 Every repository has a list of languages for which it provides translations.

-This list is in the :envvar:`languages` parameter in the repo's :xfile:`tasks.py` file.

-You can add you language there.
+This list is in the :envvar:`languages` parameter in the repository's :xfile:`tasks.py` file.
+You can add your language there.

 Lino uses the same language codes as Django.
 You can see the list of available languages in